BriteCore/ui-plugins-client/docs/index.md

   In the **`bottom-row`** of the first page: it allows to create new risk instances.
   It gets data from the page, pass it to the plugin, which emits `create-and-update-risk` event.

-  In the `context` object from BriteCore UI the plugin receives:
+  Plugins connected to this slot location will receive the following parameters in their `context` input object:
   - **`riskTypes`**: an array containing all the available Risk Types.
 Each has its `id`, `label`, `name` and `parentRiskTypeId`.
   - **`rootRiskQuote`**: a Risk Quote object combining information about a Risk in a Quote.
 It contains data such as `riskState` object, `riskTypeState` object and all child Risk Quote objects.
 Root Risk Quote here represents the main Risk Quote object.

-  Emmited events:
+  Plugins connected to this slot location are expected to emit the following events up to BriteCore-UI:
-  - The **`create-and-update-risk`** event receives an array of objects containing the data required to create a new risks.
+  - **`create-and-update-risk`**: this event receives an array of objects containing the data required to create a new risks.
 Each of these object should contain:
     - **`parentRiskQuote`**: Risk Quote object which should be the parent for the new risk that is going to be created.